buildbot/buildbot/master/docs/manual/cfg-builders.rst

     objects.
 The function should return one of the :class:`BuildSlave` objects, or ``None`` if none of the available slaves should be used.
+    The function can optionally return a Deferred, which should fire with the same results.

 ``nextBuild``
     If provided, this is a function that controls which build request will be